 How Good Are A Wolf’s Senses?

 Wolves use their noses to locate other members of their pack.
-In the same way, they can also smell wolves from other packs and other predators in the area.
+Similarly, they can also smell wolves from other packs and predators in the area.

 Wolves have a fantastic vision with their eyes located on the front of their heads.
 Although this gives them a disadvantage over their prey, which generally has a 300-degree view, they can quickly detect the slightest movement in front of them.